PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 ## Rigor enables autonomy

-I’ve been here two months and no one has made me look at a fucking slideshow.
+I’ve been here two months and no one has made me look at any tedious slideshows.

 Slideshows are the refuge of the corporate bullshitter.
 A means of eliding detail through headlines and text that never quite coheres into an *argument*, and never finds itself as a useful reference in the future.